 Nowhere to run, Nowhere to hide…

-Environmental sensitivities (ES) are a range of reactions to environmental factors including chemicals, foods, biological agents and electromagnetic radiation, at levels of exposure tolerated by many people.
-It encompasses a range of overlapping chronic conditions such as Multiple Chemical Sensitivity (MCS) and Electromagnetic Hypersensitivity (EHS).
+Environmental sensitivities/multiple chemical sensitivities (MCS) are a range of reactions to environmental factors, including chemicals, foods, and biological agents at levels of exposure tolerated by many people.

-ES is a painful, chronic, multi-system condition that can develop in people of all ages, often following either a single massive exposure or repeated low-level exposures to chemicals commonly released into the environment.
+MCS is a painful, chronic, multi-system condition that can develop in people of all ages, often following either a single massive exposure or repeated low-level exposures to commonly used products, and chemicals commonly released into the environment.

-Sufferers then become sensitised to substances or phenomena in their everyday environment at levels well below what would be considered to be acceptable to “normal” people.
-Sensitivity reactions can be triggered by scented products (personal products, shampoo, antiperspirant, creams, cologne, clothes softener, etc.), cleaning products, laundry detergents, paints, petrochemicals, cigarette smoke, pesticides, pets, plants, solvents, electromagnetic radiation, molds, foods or additives, etc.
+Sufferers then become sensitized to substances in their everyday environment at levels well below what would be considered to be acceptable to “normal” people.
+Sensitivity reactions can be triggered by scented products (personal products, shampoo, antiperspirants, creams, cologne, clothes softener, etc.), cleaning products, laundry detergents, paints, petrochemicals, cigarette smoke, pesticides, pets, plants, solvents, molds, foods or additives, etc.